Code-Institute-Submissions/Pokemon-Pairs/README.md

 ## Rationale

 #### Pokémon Pairs - Gotta Match'Em All!
-The rationale for this project is to build a memory game for children.
+The rationale for this project is to build a memory game for children or anyone who enjoys Pokémon.
 It is aimed at building their memory skills whilst keeping them entertained.
-Pokémon is hugely popular with younger children, especially since the release of Pokémon Go.
+Pokémon is hugely popular with younger players, especially since the release of Pokémon Go.
 Now, they can build up their skills, whilst competing against themselves.
 Can they complete the game in fewer moves or less time?

 ___